How to earn and use the new Priority Pass in Overwatch

 What is a Priority Pass?

-What you get for choosing the Flex option are the Priority Passes, with multiples awarded each match, with more coming from wins — though the final numbers have not been set (and may be adjusted over time).
+What you get for choosing the Flex option are the Priority Passes, with multiples awarded each match, with more coming from wins — 6 for a win, and 1 for a loss (down from the 2 the feature launched with).
 You can currently stockpile 40 Passes at most, to use when you wish.
 These Priority Passes can be used in the future when you want to cut in line when a desired specific role has a long queue.
-As the screenshot below shows, spending it can cut your preferred queue time by a good amount, although Blizzard does caution that until it’s on Live it’s impossible to know the actual queue impact.
+As the screenshot below shows, spending it may cut your preferred queue time by a good amount, although the recent modification that refunds the Priority Pass if it doesn’t cut your queue time from the estimated non-Pass time indicates that it’s not always working as intended.

 The Priority Pass can also be used in groups, although each member looking to join a long queue must use a Priority Pass to gain advantage.
 In other words, if the Damage queue is long and two players grouped together want to advance in the line, they must both use a Priority Pass; if they’re choosing different roles and only the Damage queue is long, only the player selecting Damage needs to use a Priority Pass.